pifroggi/vs_tiletools/README.md

   ```

   __*`clip`*__
-  Clip that should be tiled.
+  Clip to tile.
 Any format.

   __*`width`*, *`height`*__
   Tile size of a single tile in pixel.

   __*`overlap`*__
   Overlap from one tile to the next.
 When overlap is increased the tile size is not altered, so the amount of tiles per frame increases.
-  Can be a single value or a list for vertical and horizontal `[16, 16]`.
+  Can be a single value or a pair for vertical and horizontal `[16, 16]`.

   __*`padding`*__
   How to handle tiles that are smaller than tile size.
 These can be padded with modes `mirror`, `repeat`, `fillmargins`, `black`, a custom color in 8 bit scale `[128, 128, 128]`, or just discarded with `discard`.